-Gilani Engineering is also able to certify alterations and modifications to motor vehicles according to NSW Road Traffic Authority guidelines introduced by the State Government.
-We approve a range of modifications from the fitting of aftermarket seats through to the body, chassis, suspension and engine/transmission modifications.
+Gilani Engineering is also able to approve alterations and modifications to motor vehicles according to NSW Road Traffic Authority guidelines introduced by State Government.
+These approvals range from the simple such as the fitting of aftermarket seats through to body, chassis, suspension and engine/transmission modifications.

 "There is always a better solution!
-Improve simply by asking the right questions and add a pinch of "outside the box" thinking".
+Improve simply by asking the right questions and add a pinch of "outside the box" thinking"

 The founder of Gilani Engineering, Ramin Gilani (also known as Ray), Graduated from "Motorsport Gymnasiet" (the Swedish institute of Motorsport) in Sweden 2005.
 He proceeded to Lulea University of technology where he graduated with a Bachelor's Degree in Automotive System Engineering in 2010 and presented his Master's thesis in Mechanical engineering at Monash University Melbourne in 2012.